-India made notable strides in Modi’s first term in areas such as improving the country’s business climate, and his historic re-election makes further reforms likely.
-Though Modi has yet to realize all of his lofty expectations, investors have acknowledged the progress: Indian stocks have widely outpaced the benchmark emerging markets index in the last five years despite uneven economic growth and oil-price swings that resulted in bouts of volatility.
+While Modi has not realized all of his lofty expectations as of yet, investors have acknowledged the progress: Indian stocks have widely outpaced the benchmark emerging markets index since May 2014 despite uneven economic growth and oil-price swings that resulted in bouts of volatility.

-India is on the cusp of major changes, and it’s important to maintain the reform momentum.
-I commend Modi for what he’s done.
+India is on the cusp of major changes, and it’s important to maintain the reform momentum that’s been established.
+I commend Modi for what’s he’s done.
 He’s ushered in a bankruptcy law that’s forcing banks to recognize bad loans more quickly and a national sales tax that replaced an inefficient web of state taxes.

 Investing in cyclical companies has been a challenge given economic disruptions and periods of higher oil prices, which have made cement and auto companies less appealing.
 And many consumer-related stocks are expensive.